 So this is where the rubber hits the road and you actually get to Everest Base Camp!

-Everest Base Camp Trek Day Seven:
+Everest Base Camp Trekking Day Seven:

-The morning was one of if not the most stunning scenery of the Everest Base Camp trek.
+The morning was one of if not the most stunning scenery of the Everest Base Camp Trek.
 It is hard climbing to start off with out of Dingboche but once you have ascended you are rewarded with absolutely spectacular 360 views.
 It is jaw droppingly beautiful.

-It is then some seriously high walking to the first morning tea stop.
+It is then some seriously high walking to the first-morning tea stop.
 I began to feel very weird and unwell at this point.
 I made it to the rest stop but it wasn’t easy and I was quite disoriented.
-Anyway I continued on and we made it to the very basic tea house in Lobuche.
+Anyway, I continued on and we made it to the very basic tea house in Lobuche.
 This was a difficult night as you are at just over 4900m so sleeping is tough and the need to urinate and the thirst frequent.

-Everest Base Camp Trek Day Eight:
+Everest Base Camp Trekking Day Eight:

 So this is the big day.
 An early start and some serious walking to get to Gorak Shep for lunchtime.
 I was feeling very lousy but I won’t bore you with all of those details!
 It is tough to eat at this point and everyone is feeling the altitude.

 It is then a flat walk followed by some tough walking mostly due to the altitude to get to Everest Base camp.
 Weather at base camp can be very mixed.
 Visibility was not great when we arrived but we were very lucky and the sun came out after we had been there for about 30 minutes.

 We spent one hour at base camp which was sufficient time.
 You, of course, need to get your photo taken with the rock formations and prayer flags and there is quite a queue!
 And you need to get a group shot done here.

 The views of the Khumbu ice fall are fantastic.
 I had always wanted to see this as I have watched so many Everest movies and read so many Everest books!
 It appears to be pure ice and I have no idea how anyone climbs it!